 At trace we are very picky about the projects that we buy carbon credits (or offsets) from.
-The “quality” of a carbon offset refers to our level of confidence that the use or purchase of the credit will leave the World at least as well off as if the buyer had reduced their emissions by the same amount.
+The “quality” of a carbon offset refers to our level of confidence that the use or purchase of the credit will leave the world at least as well off as if the buyer had reduced their emissions by the same amount.

-We buy only high quality credits that are externally verified, additional, deliver value beyond carbon and transparent.
+For this reason, we buy only high quality credits that are externally verified, additional, deliver value beyond carbon and transparent.

 That said, even verified projects vary in ‘quality’ which is why we also look for the following criteria.

 The credits we buy must be ‘additional’, which means that the project would not have been possible or viable without the sale of carbon offset credits, even if the project reduces emissions below what they would have been in the project’s absence.

 For example, some renewable energy projects are not additional, because the sale of carbon credits is not necessary to fund the development and operations of the project.
 This is because technology is becoming more cost effective and government funding and/or regulation is making the transition to renewable energy inevitable.
 The renewable energy projects that trace supports operate in countries where these projects require additional funding from credits to make them possible.

 One carbon credit represents 1 tonne of CO2 removed or avoided from the atmosphere, which directly contributes to the UN Sustainable Development Goal (SDG) 13 - Climate Action.

 The good news is that projects often have ancillary economic and social benefits meaning they contribute to multiple UN SDGs!